alexisbellido/salt-django-stack/README.rst

   pillar_roots:
     base:
       - /srv/pillar
+  staging:
+    - /srv/pillar/staging
+  production:
+    - /srv/pillar/production

 Copy the files from zinibu/pillar_data to /srv/pillar and now you can use the pillar data for your configuration.
 As you make changes to the pillar files in /srv/pillar, copy the changes to pillar_data the repository.
 Avoid keeping credentials and any other private data in the repository.

 The goal is to keep separate pillar SLS files for each state.

+Check example in conf/srv/pillar/top.sls to see how environments and minion targeting are used for pillar data.

 Make it All Run
 =================